dudetracey/66DaysOfData/README.md

 ## Day 47
 I looked at grids in Seaborn, kind of a weird combination of things I have learned in Seaborn so far.

+## Day 48
+I found out how to make linear regression lines in Seaborn and adjust the size and style.
+I will start doing some independent exercises tomorrow!